 - Universal research methods.

 Each KL2 scholar participates in a structured, mentored clinical or translational research project.
 The project may relate to any stage of translation, including early-stage translation (applying discoveries generated during laboratory and preclinical research to the development of trials and studies in humans) and late-stage translation (enhancing the adoption of best practices in the community).

 This research component forms the foundation of scholars' future career development by providing preliminary data and a publication record to support extramural grant applications.

 As scholars progress through the KL2 Program, they present their research at the KL2 Scholar Touchpoint and Reflection Space (K-STaRS) and to the CCaTS Scientific Review Committee and at a Grand Rounds or similar venue in their research areas.
-Scholars are also expected to prepare and submit two to three first-author journal articles.
+Scholars are also expected to prepare and submit two to three first author (or senior author) journal articles.